Generic Name: Ciprofloxacin hydrochloride

 In patients with severe infections and severe renal impairment, a unit dose of 750 mg may be administered at the intervals noted above.
 Patients should be carefully monitored.

 Pediatric patients with moderate to severe renal insufficiency were excluded from the clinical trial of cUTI and pyelonephritis.
 No information is available on dosing adjustments necessary for pediatric patients with moderate to severe renal insufficiency (that is, creatinine clearance of < 50 mL/min/1.73m 2).

 With Multivalent Cations

-Administer Ciprofloxacin tablets at least 2 hours before or 6 hours after magnesium/aluminum antacids; polymeric phosphate binders (for example, sevelamer, lanthanum carbonate) or sucralfate; Videx® (didanosine) chewable/buffered tablets or pediatric powder for oral solution; other highly buffered drugs; or other products containing calcium, iron or zinc.
+Administer Ciprofloxacin at least 2 hours before or 6 hours after magnesium/aluminum antacids; polymeric phosphate binders (for example, sevelamer, lanthanum carbonate) or sucralfate; Videx ® (didanosine) chewable/buffered tablets or pediatric powder for oral solution; other highly buffered drugs; or other products containing calcium, iron or zinc.

 With Dairy Products

-Instruct the patient of the appropriate Ciprofloxacin tablets administration [see Patient Counseling Information (17)].
+Instruct the patient of the appropriate Ciprofloxacin administration [see Patient Counseling Information ( 17)].

 Dosage Forms and Strengths

-Ciprofloxacin tablets are contraindicated in persons with a history of hypersensitivity to Ciprofloxacin, any member of the quinolone class of antibacterials, or any of the product components [see Warnings and Precautions (5.3)].
+Ciprofloxacin is contraindicated in persons with a history of hypersensitivity to Ciprofloxacin, any member of the quinolone class of antibacterials, or any of the product components [see Warnings and Precautions ( 5.3)].